zhonghan721/tp/docs/UserGuide.md

 ### Add a Customer

-You can add a new Customer's details into HomeBoss with this command.
+You can add a new Customer's details into HomeBoss with this command to store and manage your Customer data.

 <br />
 <box type="note" background-color="#dff0d8" border-color="#d6e9c6" icon=":information_source:">